 At the time of this posting, the USA average download speed is 22.69 megabits per second (Mbps).

 …For reference, that’s less than half the average speeds for countries like Norway, Hungary, and the Netherlands.
 In addition to having slower speeds than many other countries, Americans also pay more per megabit as well.
-For instance, new data shows that a 500 Mbps connection in Los Angeles runs users an average of $299 dollars per month, whereas a 1000 Mbps down speed can be had in cities like Paris, France for a mere $35 and some change.
+For instance, new data shows that a 500 Mbps connection from an internet provider in Los Angeles runs users an average of $299 dollars per month, whereas a 1000 Mbps down speed can be had in cities like Paris, France for a mere $35 and some change.

 Meanwhile, South Korea, a country that did not develop a robust network infrastructure until the late 1990’s and early 2000’s , enjoys the fastest average speeds in the world, according to data from Internet monitoring firm Akamai.

 America, meanwhile, placed 14th on the list, behind countries like Belgium, Romania, and the Czech Republic.
 South Korea’s success in this regard isn’t entirely a fair comparison to make, as the country is both much smaller and much more densely populated than the US, allowing for shorter lines to be run, reducing costs significantly in the process.

 All the same, the country serves as a stark reminder of what is possible with a concentrated effort centered around ensuring that all of its citizens have stable, fast connections to the Internet.
 In terms of consumer choice, things are much rosier in the lower half of the Korean peninsula as well.

 Though there are still only three major providers in South Korea at the moment (KT Corp, SKBroadband, and LGU+), numerous smaller options exist that keep the country in a constant state of healthy competition, making consumers the clear winner at the end of the day.